SamuelTallet/MongoDB-PHP-GUI/docs/README.md

 Visually administrate your MongoDB database.
 Create, read, update & delete your documents...<br>
 Query your MongoDB database with SELECT SQL statements.
 You can also create & drop indexes.<br>
-Autocompletion is available for fields, MongoDB & SQL keywords via `Ctrl` `Space` combination.
+Autocompletion is available for fields, MongoDB & SQL keywords via `Ctrl` `Space` combination.<br>
+Additional features: Export documents to JSON.
+Import documents from JSON.
+ISODate support.

 Screenshots
 -----------